-- Use mindfulness to cultivate positive emotions like gratitude, joy, and compassion.
+- Use mindfulness and self-soothing techniques to cultivate positive emotions like gratitude, joy, and compassion.

 Remember, being self-aware takes practice, but the more you focus on being mindful of your thoughts and feelings, the easier it becomes.
 With practice, you’ll become better at managing your emotions and responding to situations in a way that aligns with your values and goals.

 In a world full of distractions and constant stimuli, it is important to learn how to make better decisions.
 Here are some key steps to help you improve your decision-making abilities:

 Before making any decision, take the time to define your priorities.
 This will help ensure that your actions align with your goals and values.
 Consider writing these priorities down and referring back to them when faced with a tough decision.

 Gather as much information as possible about the situation at hand.
 This process can involve researching the topic, talking to experts, and considering the potential consequences of each decision.